excentis/ByteBlower_GUI_examples/frameblasting/README.md

 device under test.

 ### Ex 1.
 Syn blasting
 This scenario floods the netwerk with TCP-syn packets.
+The NAT-device should ignore them fairly quickly.

 ### Ex 2.
 Wrong checksums
+Small packets with purposely wrong IPv4 header checksum and IPv4 length.

 ### Ex 3.
 Wrong Ether types
+Sends out traffic with an uncommon Ether type (0x500)

 ### Ex 4.
 Broadcast traffic
+An example how to broadcast UDP traffic.
+This the most benign of all the scenarios.
+The rate is also fairly low (<1 MBit/s).